grantj-re3/BadLieGolf/people/Links_KevinHwangJr.md

    - [1m00s] Drill #1a: L-to-L drill | Lift trail foot when the club moves to the lead side | Repeat continuously
    - [2m32s] Drill #1b: Make a normal swing | Hit the ball | During the follow through, step towards target with your trail foot
    - [3m06s] Drill #2: Re-center step-drill: Feet together | Towards the top of the backswing | Lead foot steps towards target | Complete the swing
-   - [3m50s] Drill #3: At the top | Side-bend while upper body fall towards the target
+   - [3m50s] Drill #3: At the top | Side-bend while upper body falls towards the target

 ## Wrists